maedjyuk-ghoti/tic-tac-toe/README.md

 ### Bot Level
 `--bot-level 0`

 If a bot is used, it will use the bot level set here.
-Current bot levels are 0, 1, and 2.
+Current bot levels are 0-3.

 ## Motivation
 An interviewer had me make a tic-tac-toe game in 40 minutes.
 I struggled through it and made many bad decisions under the pressure.
 Here is a version that, while it isn't perfect, is much more in line with how I program and think about problems.
 The initial commit took 2.5 hours with the drawing taking the largest chunk of time.
 More time has since been spent improving that work.